Icinga/icinga2/doc/19-technical-concepts.md

 Message updates will be dropped when:

 * Checkable does not exist.
-* Origin endpoint's zone is not allowed to access this checkable.
+* Origin endpoint is not within the local zone.

 #### event::SetNextNotification <a id="technical-concepts-json-rpc-messages-event-setnextnotification"></a>